 Caulk and seal air leaks where plumbing, ducts, or electrical wiring comes through walls, floors, ceilings, and soffits over cabinets.

 Use foam sealant on larger gaps around windows, baseboards, and other places where air may leak out.

 Add weather stripping and insulation to attic access doors.

 Did you know controlling your thermostat automatically or remotely with your smart phone could lower your heating and cooling bill?
 Set it to adjust the temperature inside just before you arrive back home.

-For maximum savings, we recommend setting your thermostat to 78° in the summer.
+For maximum savings, we recommend setting your thermostat to 68° in the winter.